Bora4/footnotes/README.md

 # What is Footnotes?

-Footnotes is a board like website where people share stories, insights and facts about football (soccer) in threads.
-Inspired by the “dictionary culture” of oldschool Turkish internet websites like “eksisozluk”.
-Website aims to reach the Turkish audience since this format combined with its football theme would only get attention in across Turkish audience.
+Footnotes is a simple messageboard.
+Inspired by the “dictionary culture” of oldschool Turkish internet websites like “eksisozluk".

 # Features